Charles V. Hallman Curator, Palmer Museum of Art

 - B.A. in music theory and history (State University of New York at Geneseo)

 Patrick McGrady teaches courses on European modernism, connoisseurship, and the history of printmaking.
-As the Charles V. Hallman Curator at the Palmer Museum of Art, he is responsible for the museum’s European collections and specializes in works on paper.
+As the Charles V. Hallman Curator at the Palmer Museum of Art, he specializes in works on paper, particularly late 15th- through early 20th-century prints, and is responsible for the museum’s European and ceramics collections.
 He also oversees the museum’s Print Room.
-Among his most recent exhibitions are Suspended Contemplation: Drawings and Watercolors by Leon Kelly and La Manière Anglaise: Mezzotints from the Permanent Collection.
-He is currently planning exhibitions on the American etching revival and imagery related to Coney Island.
+Among his most recent exhibitions are Morris Blackburn: Prints and Paintings in Process and Gifford Beal in Rockport.
+He is currently working on a catalogue of the museum's Tavern Collection, a group of 330 prints featuring 19th-century views of Pennsylvania towns and cities.